-Pneumococcal meningitis kills about one in three people who get it.
+Pneumococcal meningitis can be deadly.
 People who survive pneumococcal meningitis can suffer from devastating health problems like hearing loss, seizures, blindness, and paralysis.

 Pneumococcal bloodstream infections can be deadly.
 For those who survive, recovery is not easy.
 Treatment requires hospitalization, and patients often need weeks or months before returning to normal activities.

 Getting pneumococcal vaccines as recommended reduces your chance of contracting and dying from pneumococcal disease.
-Two types of pneumococcal vaccines are recommended in the US.
-Your healthcare professional can discuss with you whether you should be vaccinated and if you need one or both vaccines.
+Two types of pneumococcal vaccines (conjugate and polysaccharide) are available in the US.
+Talk to your healthcare professional about pneumococcal vaccination.